 My research and research-led teaching focus on human molecular immunology and molecular genetics specialising on the roles of the human immune system in autoimmune disease and cancer.
-I am the course organiser of the MSc in Medical Molecular Biology with Genetics program, a primary deliverer of a number of undergraduate and postgraduate modules and a supervisor of research projects associated with the School of Medical Sciences PhD, MRes, MSc and Masters degree programs.
+I am the course organiser of the MSc in Medical Molecular Biology with Genetics program, a primary deliverer of a number of undergraduate and postgraduate modules and a supervisor of research projects associated with the School of Medical and health Sciences PhD, MRes, MSc and Masters degree programs.

 Course Director MSc in Medical Molecular Biology with Genetics